JKindonNtx/solutions-euc/documentation/RA-2134 Citrix Desktop as a Service on AMD - Windows Server/RA-2134/ra-2134-04-daas-nutanix.md

-# Citrix Desktops as a Service on Nutanix
+# Citrix Desktop as a Service on Nutanix

 The Nutanix modular web-scale architecture lets you start small and expand to meet increasing demand—a node, a block, or multiple blocks at a time—with no impact on performance.
 This design removes the hurdle of a large initial infrastructure purchase, decreasing the time to value for your Citrix DaaS implementation.
 Running Citrix DaaS on Nutanix enables you to run multiple workloads, all on the same scalable converged infrastructure, while achieving these benefits: